timo-reymann/slides-circleci-orbs/index.md

 - use official orbs functionality as base when possible (e. g. aws cli)
 - create commands for building blocks
 - a job should also be executable using commands from the orb
-- pass parameters through with the same defaults.gitignore
+- pass parameters through with the same defaults
 - provide at least one example per job and one to use composite commands
 - do one thing and do it good
 - make the orb flexible with parameters but provide sensitive defaults